 Figure 4.
 Schematic depiction of the Feature 2 sequence of events, outlining data by stratum and our interpretation of that evidence.
 Figure is not to scale.

-Figure 5: Composite of plants identified: (a) Pinus ponderosa bark scale, (b) Vicia americana, (c) cf. Rubus parviflorus, (d) Crataegus sp., (e) Camassia quamash bulb (f) Equisetum sp.
+Figure 5.
+Composite of plants identified: (a) Pinus ponderosa bark scale, (b) Vicia americana, (c) cf. Rubus parviflorus, (d) Crataegus sp., (e) Camassia quamash bulb, (f) Equisetum sp.